 When I listen to a client and address their body’s needs, we develop trust.
 That trust is what gives my clients ...Read more >>

 John Montalto, LMT, is on a mission to be present, responsive and receptive to his...Read more >>

 David Gassner, LMT, focuses on relieving pain and discomfort through massage, helping his clients keep...Read more >>

 Hallie Calderwood, LMT, has always been interested in a service-oriented profession.
 When her mentor, a...Read more >>

 Anne Triano, LMT, is both a mother and mentor.
 While raising a family of five,...Read more >>

 How often should I receive a massage?

 The frequency of sessions varies depending on the client’s needs and goals.
-With acute issues or injuries, the massage therapist may recommend getting one often at first, lowering the frequency over time.
+With acute issues or injuries, the massage therapist may recommend getting them often at first, lowering the frequency over time.